Join Our Team

 Description

-This is a full-time position in the Lansing office of State Representative Ranjeev Puri.
-The Legislative Aide position requires the individual to perform administrative, reception, and constituent duties, coordinate the Representative’s schedule, write and track correspondence, and manage the office.
-Other responsibilities include addressing constituent casework, helping plan district coffee hours, town hall meetings, and other events, monitoring major district happenings, writing social media posts and bi-weekly e-newsletters, researching policy issues, working on legislative initiatives, staffing meetings, and handling special projects.
-Some travel to the district will be required, including attending in-district community events and meetings.
+This is a full-time position in the Lansing office of State Representative Dylan Wegela.
+The Legislative Aide/Constituent Services position requires the individual to perform administrative duties, maintain positive relationships with constituents, coordinate the Representative’s schedule, write and track correspondence, and manage the office.
+Other responsibilities may include helping plan district events, monitoring major district happenings, writing social media posts, researching policy issues, working on legislative initiatives, and handling special projects.
+Travel to the district may be required.

 Salary Range